beeva-arturomartinez/beeva-best-practices/analytics/python/README.md

 ### Numpy

-Numpy library is an extension for Python which provides mathematical functions for problems where arrays and matrices computation is needed.
-Who comes from **Matlab software**, Numpy library could be a great substitute.
+Numpy library is an extension for Python which provides mathematical functions for problems where arrays and matrix computations are required.
+For **Matlab software** users, Numpy library could be a great substitute.
 Numpy has also the advantage that was part of python from the beginning and it has a lot of developments.
 Next piece of code could be used in order to load this library:

 ````python
     import numpy as np
 ````
-The main characteristic is array object class which is quite similar to lists in Python, except one condition.
+The main characteristic of Numpy is array object class.
+It is quite similar to lists in Python, except one condition.
 In a numpy array all the elements must be of the same type (ex. float, int, str ...).
-Numpy is used to make mathematical operations faster and more efficient than using lists.
+It is used to make mathematical operations faster and more efficient than using lists.
 For example, using next code a Numpy array (2 rows and 3 columns) is created.
-The function `np.shape()` is used to check the dimension, and it is useful in case of errors as array multiplication.
+The function `np.shape()` is used to check the dimension, and it is useful in case of array multiplication errors.

 ````python
     X = np.array( [ [1,2,3], [4,5,6]])
     np.shape(X)
 ````
-**How index and slice a numpy array?**
+**How to index and slice a numpy array?**

 This could be one of the first questions when a person starts with this kind of numerical libraries.
 Using previous X array, the way to access to first element in the first row and its last element is shown in the next code.
-It could be one of the differences between python libraries and others, the first element is indexing with 0 number and not with 1.
+Unlike Matlab (or R) Numpy uses zero-based indexing, i.e. the first element is indexed with 0 and not with 1.

 ````python
     first = X[0][0]
     last = X[0][-1]
 ````
-As in Matlab the `eye()`function is so helpful when you want to create a 2D array with ones on the diagonal and zeros elsewhere.
-In almost every optimization algorithm it could be used in order to reduce computational cost in all the multiplication process, diagonalization problem, resolve partial differential equations...
+As in Matlab the `eye()`function is helpful when you want to create a 2D array with ones on the diagonal and zeros elsewhere.
+It can be used to reduce computational cost in many optimization algorithms...

 Numpy library has a lot of useful functions when you need to work with random numbers.
-It could be imported using `numpy.random`.
-An import consideration when you work with this kind of function is that you must set a certain `seed()`at the first of your code in order to get **reproducible results**.
+These functions can be imported using `numpy.random`.
+Notice that you must set a certain `seed()` before using these functions in order to get **reproducible results**.
 ````python
     np.random.seed(32) # example seed is set to 32
 ````
-Some functions as `randn()` which use a 'standard normal' distribution, `randint` which returns random integers from a low to a high input values...
-Function `shuffle()`	is useful to modify an input sequence by shuffling its contents.
-On the other hand, `permutation()`function	randomly permutes a sequence.
+Some functions from `numpy.random`are: `randn()` which generates a 'standard normal' distribution; `randint` which returns random integers from a low to a high input values; `shuffle()`	is useful to modify an input sequence by shuffling its contents; `permutation()` randomly permutes a sequence...

 ### Scipy